CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/admin_controls.md

 ## **Implementations**

-Current implementations can be queried using the corresponding getter methods:
+*New implementations can be set via the following functions:*

 ### `set_pool_implementations`